wrapl/rabs/docs/tutorial.rst

    DEFAULT => fun() print("Building DEFAULT\n")

-This change sets a *build function* for the :mini:`DEFAULT` target to a function that prints out a single string `Building DEFAULT`.
+This change sets a *build function* for the :mini:`DEFAULT` target to a function that prints out a single string :mini:`"Building DEFAULT"`.
 Since :mini:`DEFAULT` is a meta target, its build function doesn't need to do anything specific such as creating a file or returning a value.

 Running ``rabs -s`` again produces the following output: